DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 verbose = true
 ```

-It seems like a configuration file that supports just key and value assignment.
+This seems like a configuration file that supports just key and value assignment.
 Sure, it would be very easy to just do it with a single regex.
 But it also
 can make sense to split it up into multiple statements and parse it step after
 step.
 The separation can be easier to read and understand, but also easier to